nhsconnect/gpconnect/pages/appointments/appointments_use_case_cancel_an_appointment.md

 ## API usage ##

-The consumer system SHALL only use the cancel appointment capability to cancel future appointments where appointment start dateTime is after the current date and time.
+The consumer system SHALL only use the cancel appointment interaction to cancel:

+  - future appointments where appointment start date/time is after the current date/time.
 If the appointment start date is in the past the provider SHALL return an error.

+Appointments for visits (where the delivery channel is set to 'Visit') cannot be cancelled using GP Connect.
+Providers SHALL return an error where a cancellation to a visit appointment is received.

 ### Request operation ###